MolecularCartography/Optimus/README.md

 5. (*Optional*) Exclusion of features for which MS/MS spectra were not collected.
 6. (*Optional*) Putative molecular annotation of detected features by mz-RT matching to a list of molecules of interest.
 This implements a molecular identification at the level *putatively annotated compounds*, corresponding to the level 2 according to the Metabolomics Standards Initiative; see [Sumner et al. (2007) Metabolomics, 3(3), 211-221](http://link.springer.com/article/10.1007%2Fs11306-007-0082-2) for details.
 Note that MS/MS validation of putative annotations is needed (currently not provided in Optimus).
 The list of molecules of interest can be directly exported from [GNPS](http://gnps.ucsd.edu/) as a result of MS/MS matching against any spectral library at GNPS.
 Alternatively, a CSV file can be provided with m/z values (first column) and RT (second column).
 Other columns can contain compound name or other information but are ignored by the matching algorithm.
 7. Creating a heat map of intensities of detected features across all samples.
 8. Creating spatial maps of detected features in the [`ili app](https://github.com/ili-toolbox/ili).
-The workflow creates a file that can be loaded into \`ili along with an image or 3D model for visualization in [`ili app](https://github.com/ili-toolbox/ili). \`ili app a Google Chrome application for interactive visualization of spatial data mapped either on an image or a 3D model, also developed by Alexandrov Team.
+The workflow creates a file that can be loaded into \`ili along with an image or 3D model for visualization in [`ili app](https://github.com/ili-toolbox/ili). \`ili app is a Google Chrome application for interactive visualization of spatial data mapped either on an image or a 3D model, also developed by Alexandrov Team.

 ## What it doesn't do? (so far)